 Given the level of attention that the novel coronavirus has attracted, students may understandably become anxious and have concerns about the virus and its transmission.
-Our counselors are available to meet with students and their families to address questions and concerns.
+Our psychologists are available to meet with students and their families to address questions and concerns.
 In addition, our math and science faculty have incorporated lessons related to COVID-19 into the curriculum to help dispel misinformation, reduce anxiety and make the curriculum current and topical.

 Center for Disease Control Information about the Coronavirus.
 This is an excellent resource with up-to-date information.